 Here is the bridge into next week:

 1) Carve out time.
-I will ruthlessly decline meetings where I am not the presenter or decision maker.
-Make sure that you have space in the calendar to drive your plans, goals and agenda.
+Step 1: decline meetings.
+I will ruthlessly decline meetings where I am not the presenter, influencer or decision maker.
+If I can get a summary of the outputs and outcomes later, I don't want or need to be there.
+You need to make sure that you have space in the calendar to drive your plans, goals and agenda.
+Time is a finite resource.

 3) Break the week down by identifying the daily things that you need to do each day to drive your plans, goals and agenda.